 Carrying a balance will render your rewards points worthless because you aren’t getting the most out of the rewards and also end up paying a higher interest rate.

 Neither missing a payment nor hoarding your points is a good idea.
 Missing a payment will result in a higher interest rate, and you will risk losing your points depending on the expiry period if any.

 Tip #5: Dig deep into the fine print

 Make sure you read the terms and conditions and understand exactly what rewards are being offered and how you would redeem them.

 The key terms and conditions that you should keep an eye out for are the expiry period of your points.
 Most cards allow you to hold your points up to three years from the date of the transaction.
-However, there are cards like the Citi Rewards Card, which do not come with an expiration date for your points.

 Another important point is to note the due date of your credit card.
 The due date does not necessarily fall on the end or the beginning of the month.
 This is usually stated in your credit card statement, hard copy or online.
 Failing to make payment on or before your due date will incur late penalty charges, and if you carry forward a balance, it will also incur interest charges.

 The right rewards credit card for your lifestyle lets you earn your rewards and exchange a wide array of gifts, merchandise, or perks that can shave off extra costs on your expenses.

 Now, go forth and make wise decisions when it comes to getting the best credit card that suits your needs!